How to Build FM Transmitter Circuit

 Connect the components as shown in the Simple FM transmitter circuit below.

-This is how this simple FM transmitter circuit looks on breadboard
+This is how this simple FM transmitter circuit looks on a breadboard

 FM Transmitter Circuit Hardware